enterspeedhq/enterspeed-docs/docs/reference/js/actions.md

 JavaScript schemas are currently in preview.
 Contact us if you would like to try it out.
 :::

-The `actions` method is used if you need to trigger new processing - which could be processing another schema or pushing generated views to third-party application.
+The `actions` method is used if you need to trigger new processing - which could be processing another schema or pushing generated views to a third-party application - using web hooks or such as Algolia.

 # ActionsContext object